AdventureLookup/adventurelookup-backend/README.md

    > run it in the foreground (handy to get direct log output), omit the -d
    > To get log output otherwise, run `docker-compose logs`

-5. To stop the virtual machines again, run:
+4. To stop the containers, run:

         docker-compose down

-6. To visit the site, find the virtual machine IP and enter it in your browser:
+5. To visit the site, find the virtual machine IP and enter it in your browser:

         docker-machine ip dev